 We have many success stories at Derby RSPCA.
 We often receive letters from people who have adopted one of our animals and are full of joy at how well and happy their pet is in it's loving new home.
-We hope to put some of these stories are shown below.
+Some of these stories are shown below.
 Others can be found in on our Facebook account, in the Success Stories photo album.
 To find us on Facebook, search RSPCA Derby.

 If you have adopted a pet from us and would like to share your story with other people, please send the details along with a photograph (landscape rather than portrait if possible) to firstname.lastname@example.org and mark it "For Attention of the Website Editor:Animal Success Story"

 "Thought you may like to hear about our 11 + years old female cross breed who we brought back to her forever home, here in Notts., in June 2004.
 She was one of a litter of four who were born in one of your foster homes after their Mum was brought into Abbey Street as the owner no longer wanted her when she became pregnant.

 She’s been a fantastic addition to our household since her arrival and we just cannot imagine life without her.
 She’ll be twelve in April and despite arthritis and etc. still enjoys two or three walks a day.
 She has a fantastic temperament and is a registered P.A.T. dog.